AurelienMoisson/tunnelers-delight/README.md

 ## License

-This projected is licensed under the GNU AGPLv3 License.
+This project is licensed under the GNU AGPLv3 License.
 See [LICENSE](LICENSE) for details